 Can seitan be eaten raw?

-Seitan can not be eaten raw, you must cook it until it reaches an internal temperature of 160°F before it is safe to eat.
-If your seitan is undercooked, it will not have as much of a meat-like texture as fully cooked seitan.
-If your seitan is chewy or slightly doughy continue to heat it until it’s fully cooked.
+Seitan can not be eaten raw; you must cook it until it reaches an internal temperature of 160°F before it is safe to eat.
+If your seitan is undercooked, it will not have as meaty a texture as fully cooked seitan.
+If your seitan is chewy or slightly doughy, continue heating it until fully cooked.

 Refrigerate: This mock beef will keep well in the fridge in an airtight container for 3 – 5 days.